• Skip to primary navigation

 How to know if the sago is cooked?

-• The best way to know if the sago pearls are done thoroughly is by making sure there are no white dots in the pot.
+The best way to know if the sago pearls are done thoroughly is by making sure there are no white dots in the pot.
 When thoroughly cooked, the sago pearls will be totally translucent.
-When not fully cooked, you will set a tiny white dot in the center of the pearls.
+When not fully cooked, you will see a small white dot in the center of the pearls.

 Why aren't the sago pearls visible as I cook them?